 Advice for residents

 If you are a non-UK European Union citizen, you and your family will be able to apply to continue living in the UK through the EU Settlement Scheme.
 If your application is successful, you'll get either settled or pre-settled status (depending on how long you have been living in the UK).
 You may be able to stay in the UK without applying, for example if you're an Irish citizen or have indefinite leave to remain.
-The EU Settlement Scheme will open fully by 30 March 2019.
+The EU Settlement Scheme is now open and you can apply to the EU Settlement Scheme on GOV.UK.
+The deadline for applications is 30 June 2021.

 The deadline for applications will be 30 June 2021 - or alternatively the earlier date of 31 December 2020 should the UK leave the EU without a deal.
 You can find out more and sign up for updates on the scheme.
 More information is also available on the Government's EU citizens' rights website.